 - Submitted: The date and time the submission was made.

-- State: The current state of the submission (in-review, approved, denied etc).
+- State: The current state of the submission (in review, approved, declined, etc).

 - Submitter: The Do Some Good user account used to submit the form.